siddhi-bh/athena-threat-hunter/SECURITY.md

 Instead, contact me directly at:

-📧 siddhibhatt.dev@gmail.com
+📧 siddhiwork.129@gmail.com
 or
 🔒 [GitHub profile contact](https://github.com/siddhi-bh)

-We take all reports seriously and will respond promptly.
+I take all reports seriously and will respond promptly.